ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d2 - d - CSS - Flexbox.md

 How:
 - Follow the guide at CSS Tricks while practicing with each property.
-- We can also see/change in chrome dev tools
+- We can also see/change in dev tools